JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Usually achieved by two or more characters with a Teamwork Vocation (Like Pack Hunter or Soldier) or the Communication Core Skill.

-When two or more attackers make a combat roll against the same opponent with at least one of them within 5 feet, they can make this collabrative assist roll.
+When two or more attackers make a combat roll against the same opponent with at least one of them within 5 feet, they can make this collaborative assist roll.
 If successful, they can coordinate their attacks, gaining Advantage on their attack rolls.

 ### Formation

 Usually achieved with a "Soldier" Vocation Assist or the Communication Core Skill.

-When two ore more allies are next to eachother, they can make a collabrative assist roll.
+When two ore more allies are next to each other, they can make a collaborative assist roll.
 If the assist is successful, then all characters within the formation gain Advantage to their Melee or Reach range combat rolls.

 # Advanced Rules